Skip to main content

 How does the forced proximity actually work in the story?

-The ship does not care about their history or their hatred.
+The corridors are narrow, the console stations sit side by side, and the ship does not care about their history or their hatred.

 Is this a closed door or open door romance?